 Ida V. Moffett once said, "Before great things are accomplished, someone has to dream a dream."
 The Birmingham Baptist Association founded the Birmingham Baptist Hospital School of Nursing in 1922 with the goal of educating nurses to meet a desperate need for skilled practitioners.
 Originally established as a hospital-based diploma program, the school was renamed Ida V. Moffett School of Nursing in 1968 and became the first program in Alabama to achieve accreditation by the National League for Nursing.

-While the Ida Moffett School of Nursing has experienced significant growth and transformation since its foundation, the school's objective remains unchanged: we prepare students to provide exceptional, compassionate, patient-centered care.
+While Moffett & Sanders School of Nursing has experienced significant growth and transformation since its foundation, the school's objective remains unchanged: we prepare students to provide exceptional, compassionate, patient-centered care.

 In 1973, following a merger agreement with Baptist Health Systems, the nursing program transferred to Samford University and began offering associate and baccalaureate degrees in nursing.
 In 1988, the nursing school moved to the Dwight and Lucille Beeson Center for the Healing Arts on Samford's campus.
 The school now offers baccalaureate and doctoral degrees in nursing and is located in Samford's College of Health Sciences.